-Gouldsboro benefits from its clean environment, the quality of life provided by the local and regional plant and animal diversity, and by a rich diversity of interesting and beautiful ecosystems and habitats.
+Gouldsboro benefits from its clean environment and wealth of natural resources that provide a variety of habitats for plants and animals that perform many vital ecosystem functions.
+The quality of life provided by the local and regional plant and animal diversity, and by a rich diversity of interesting and beautiful ecosystems and habitats.
 The intertidal zones offer important wintering and migrating habitat for numerous shorebird and duck species.
 Upland areas support various mammals and include two important deer wintering areas.
 There are several major wetlands, including Gouldsboro Grand Marsh, a Focus Area of Statewide Significance, and Corea Heath, an excellent example of an unusual bog ecosystem with plant communities that are uncommon for the region.
 The Town also benefits from numerous preserves and ponds.

-Residents continue to support protecting these habitats and forestlands, as demonstrated in the Public Opinion Survey.
+As with any coastal community, Gouldsboro's natural resources could be threatened mainly due to Shoreline development and climate change, but residents continue to support protecting these habitats and forestlands, as demonstrated in the Public Opinion Survey.
 While the Town does comply with Maine State requirements for shoreland protections, other measures could be explored to help develop clear goals, objectives, and strategies to protect resources vital to the Town.
+Both Maine Coast Heritage Trust (MCHT) and Frenchman's Bay Conservancy (FBC), own and manage hundreds of acres within Gouldsboro to conserve natural habitats.